Online MBA in Business Intelligence

-Although there are similarities in the business intelligence and business management MBA curricula, the overall learning objectives of these two concentrations are distinct.
+Although there are similarities in the business intelligence and business management MBA curricula, these two concentrations’ overall learning objectives are distinct.
 Business management picks up where undergraduate business administration courses left off, building upon that knowledge with advanced classes in topics such as management ethics, executive organization, and e-business.
 The goal is far less technical and more entrepreneurial.

 What Unique Career Paths Can I Pursue With an Online MBA in Business Intelligence?

-Graduates from an MBA program with a concentration in business intelligence have a versatile skill set valued by many employers.
+Graduates from an MBA program with a business intelligence concentration have a versatile skill set valued by many employers.
 The increased use of technology and consumer data to manage operations pressures organizations to have knowledgeable business professionals on board.
-The demand for someone who has the knowhow to communicate across work groups, who can develop intelligent strategies to meet company objectives, and who understands big-picture trends is highly valued.
-Attaining your MBA in business intelligence online readies you to take advantage of this need.
+The demand for someone who has the know-how to communicate across workgroups, develop intelligent strategies to meet company objectives, and understand big-picture trends is highly valued.
+Attaining your MBA in business intelligence online, readies you to take advantage of this need.

 While the diverse knowledge gained from an MBA in business intelligence lets graduates follow many career paths, some of the top jobs include:

 Research analysts employ advanced mathematical modeling and analytical techniques to help organizations find solutions to complex problems and make better current and future decisions1.
-Research analysts can be found across various sectors such as marketing, business operations, finance, and government.
+Research analysts can be found across various marketing, business operations, finance, and government sectors.
 While job responsibilities may differ by industry, they are typically responsible for the following:

 - Identify and solve problems in the logistics, health care, and business fields (among others)